semiismaili/winboot/README.md

     Step 1: Edit the grub configuration file by running: sudo gedit /etc/default/grub

-    Step 2: Change the GRUB_DEFAULT parameter so it says GRUB_DEFAULT=\"saved\" then save&exit
+    Step 2: Change the GRUB_DEFAULT parameter so it says GRUB_DEFAULT="saved" then save&exit

 Disclaimer:
 -